-6.0 Summary
+6.0 Summary and Recommendations

 The 2009 drilling program enhanced the CNTA monitoring network with seven new monitoring locations (wells and piezometers) in the alluvial aquifer and one in the upper volcanic section.
-The monitoring well network was further enhanced in 2013 with the installation of a new well (MV-6) completed in the upper alluvial aquifer inside the graben.
-Detection monitoring results indicate that radioisotope levels in groundwater continue to remain below the RDLs in all wells in the monitoring network.
-Water level data from wells MV-4, MV-5, and recompleted well HTH-1RC indicate that hydraulic heads are still recovering from installation and testing.
-The data from wells MV-4 and MV-5 also indicate that head levels have not recovered from the 2011 sampling event during which several thousand gallons of water were purged.
-Low-flow bladder pumps were installed to reduce the well purge volumes and the impact purging has on the water levels during sampling.
-The new bladder pumps allow the collection of samples using the low-flow sampling method and allow head levels to recover to steady-state conditions.
-Despite the lack of steady-state groundwater conditions, hydraulic head data collected from the site continue to support the conceptual model.
+The monitoring well network was further enhanced in 2013 with the installation of well MV-6 completed in the upper alluvial aquifer inside the graben.
+Detection monitoring results indicate that radioisotope levels in groundwater continue to remain below the RDLs in all sampled wells in the monitoring network.
+Water level data from wells MV-4 and MV-5 indicate that head levels have recently recovered from the 2010 aguifer testing and from the 2011 yearly sampling event during which several thousand gallons of water were purged.
+Low-flow bladder pumps were installed in wells MV-4 and MV-5 during the November 2013 sampling event to reduce the well purge volumes and the impact purging has on the water levels during sampling.
+The new bladder pumps allow the collection of samples using the low-flow sampling method and allow head levels to remain at steady-state conditions.
+Hydraulic head data collected from the site continue to support the conceptual model.
 This is evident in that groundwater levels in UC-1-P-2SR continue to recover from the dewatering effects of the detonation and that horizontal groundwater flow in the upper alluvial aquifer near SGZ is toward the detonation chimney.
 Head data from well UC-1-P-2SR also suggest a downward gradient (Figure 9) that continues to increase as the water levels in this well recover.
-Head data from wells MV-4 and MV-5 completed in the lower part of the alluvial aquifer outside the graben confirm that the southeast-bounding graben fault acts as a barrier to groundwater flow (Figure 10).
-Depiction of groundwater flow directions within the graben has an inherent degree of uncertainty given the structural complexity caused by the detonation and subsequent collapse of the graben.
+Head data from wells MV-4 and MV-5 completed in the lower part of the alluvial aquifer outside the graben confirm that the southeastbounding graben fault acts as a barrier to groundwater flow (Figure 10).
+Depiction of groundwater flow directions within the graben has an inherent degree of uncertainty, given the structural complexity caused by the detonation and subsequent collapse of the graben.